 Creating a GitHub repository

 $ git remote add origin https://github.com/yourgithubusername/githubrepo$ git branch -M main$ git push -u origin main

-If you're migrating an existing Jekyll project to Pages, you should confirm that your
+If you are migrating an existing Jekyll project to Pages, confirm that your

 Gemfile is committed as part of your codebase.
 Pages will look at your Gemfile and run